niravcodes/niravcodes.github.io/_posts/2020-06-09-flappy-millennial-an-html5-canvas-game.md

 ## How?

 The main game logic is in the `js/game.js` file.
 It begins by importing a bunch of classes and functions from the library, including `Character`, `Spritesheet`, `Collider`, and `StaticText`.
 These classes abstract the mechanism of animating on the canvas and checking for collisions among other things.
 These things are very helpful because the canvas API, while flexible, is very low level.
 For example, if you wanted to play an animation using the bare canvas API, you'd have to convert your GIF into a sequence of images and manually draw each image while also taking care of the timing and positioning.
 Things like that don't scale well as the game gets bigger.
 With my library, you can simply say `Character.runAnimation()` and the rest is taken care of for you.
+The game is gradually implemented using these primitives and very simple javascript.
+A casual skim of the code in `js/game.js` on GitHub should be enough to get most implementation details.

 I made most of the art for the game myself, including our titular character Flappy Millennial.
 It was made using [Piskel](http://piskelapp.com/) which is a great pixel art animation software.
 It isn't as feature-rich as I'd like but works well right in the browser and I love it for that.